4 Common ENT Problems in Children & Adults

 By Stephen Chandler, MD |29 June 2021|

-There are numerous problems that can affect the ears, nose, and throats of patients.
-By far, the most common are: strep throat, Eustachian tube dysfunction leading to middle ear infections, otitis externa (ear canal infections or “swimmers ear”, sinusitis, and rhinitis.
+There are numerous problems that can affect the ears, nose, and throats of children and adults.
+By far, the four most common are: strep throat, Eustachian tube dysfunction leading to middle ear infections, otitis externa (ear canal infections or “swimmers ear”, sinusitis, and rhinitis.

 Strep throat is an infection caused by the bacterium streptococcus — hence the name.
 This infection is most common in children, but it can occur in adults as well.
 The symptoms of strep are sore throat, swollen tonsils, fever, and sometimes petechiae (red spots) on the roof of the mouth.
 Luckily, doctors can easily test for strep by taking a sample.
 If the test comes back positive then you will most likely be prescribed with an antibiotic since it’s a bacterial infection and not viral.
 If the test comes back negative then your symptoms are most likely associated with a viral infection, although there are other bacteria that can infect the tonsils.

 Ear infections are common in adults, but even more so in children.
 These infections occur when a bacterium or virus causes congestion and swelling in the eustachian tubes.
 The normal function of this tube is to help maintain air pressure in the middle ear equal to the air pressure of the outside environment.
 When these tubes are blocked the results can be quite painful.
 Thankfully, ear infections typically clear up on their own if they’re viral and can be treated with antibiotics if they’re bacterial.
 Recurrent middle ear infections can be treated by the placement of ventilatory tubes placed in the tympanic membrane.